Lincoln Tunnel: Later years

+In December 1970, the Port Authority tested out an exclusive bus lane for one year, and it became so popular that the bus lane was later made permanent.
+In 1971, the elephants of the Ringling Bros. and Barnum & Bailey Circus walked through the Lincoln Tunnel.
+The animals were normally taken via railroad, but a labor strike had suspended all rail service to Madison Square Garden.
+The elephants started walking through the Queens–Midtown Tunnel instead of the Lincoln Tunnel starting in 1981, and the elephant walk ceased altogether when the elephants were retired in 2016.

 The Port Authority started repaving the Lincoln Tunnel's center tube in the early 1980s, in preparation for a renovation of the Holland Tunnel that was slated to start in 1984.
 Due to the renovation project, the Holland Tunnel's tubes would be closed one at a time for two and a half years, and traffic would be diverted to the Lincoln Tunnel.
 After the Holland Tunnel renovation was done, the Lincoln Tunnel's north and south tubes would be repaved.
 Each repaving was set to cost $10 million.
 The repair work on the Lincoln Tunnel's center tube cost $2 million more than projected, and took five times as long as initially estimated, because repaving only occurred at night.
 In 1989, during the rehabilitation and repaving of the northern tube, a computerized traffic-control center was built in the administration building on the New Jersey side, which allowed a tunnel controller inside the building to remotely control the flow of traffic to, from, and through Lincoln Tunnel.
 The computerized system was connected to 73 cameras that captured video of the entirety of the three tubes.
 Cellphone service was added to the tubes in 1995 as part of a $1.2 million project funded by the telecommunications company Cellular One.
 A major overhaul of the center tube started in 1996 at a cost of $53 million.
 This construction included replacing tiles, wire ducts, curbs, doors, and other infrastructure.
 The same year, the Port Authority board also voted to renovate the toll plaza for $42 million.

-After the September 11 attacks in 2001, drivers with no passengers were temporarily banned from going through the Lincoln Tunnel during weekday mornings, due to traffic gridlock that resulted from the collapse of the World Trade Center.
+In the immediate aftermath of the September 11 attacks in 2001, the tunnel was closed to all traffic until 3:00 a.m. on September 13.
+For several months afterward, drivers with no passengers were banned from going through the Lincoln Tunnel during weekday mornings, due to traffic gridlock that resulted from the collapse of the World Trade Center.
 This ban was partially repealed in April 2002.
+The tunnels portals were revamped in 2004.
+In 2014, the lighting in the tunnels were replaced by new energy efficient LED diodes.